microsoft/aurora/README.md

 ```
 @misc{bodnar2024aurora,
-    title = {Aurora: A Foundation Model of the Atmosphere},
+    title = {Aurora: A Foundation Model for the Earth System},
-    author = {Cristian Bodnar and Wessel P. Bruinsma and Ana Lucic and Megan Stanley and Johannes Brandstetter and Patrick Garvan and Maik Riechert and Jonathan Weyn and Haiyu Dong and Anna Vaughan and Jayesh K. Gupta and Kit Tambiratnam and Alex Archibald and Elizabeth Heider and Max Welling and Richard E. Turner and Paris Perdikaris},
+    author = {Cristian Bodnar and Wessel P. Bruinsma and Ana Lucic and Megan Stanley and Anna Vaughan and Johannes Brandstetter and Patrick Garvan and Maik Riechert and Jonathan A. Weyn and Haiyu Dong and Jayesh K. Gupta and Kit Thambiratnam and Alexander T. Archibald and Chun-Chieh Wu and Elizabeth Heider and Max Welling and Richard E. Turner and Paris Perdikaris},
     year = {2024},
     url = {https://arxiv.org/abs/2405.13063},
     eprint = {2405.13063},